johnrileybjss/Android-PdfRenderer-Cordova-Plugin/README.md

 ## Running the Application

-Once your project has been built, simply open /testProject/platforms/android/ in Android Studio, and run the application with your chosen emulator.
+Once your project has been built, simply open /testProject/platforms/android/ in Android Studio, and run the application with your chosen emulator (or a USB connected device).

 Alternatively, once the apk is built, load the apk directly onto your Android Device.